Seven Myths About ERP

 - Monitoring and Controlling

 A good project manager needs skill in ten areas, as mentioned in the Project Management Institute:

 - Human resources

 - Stakeholder management

 You may also read my previous article on “10 Keys to Successful ERP Implementation“.
-The article explained the critical success factors for ERP implementation.
+The article explains the 10 critical factors for successful ERP implementation.